There are two main approaches to convert your Lexical-based rich text to HTML:

 Generate HTML on-demand (Recommended): Convert JSON to HTML wherever you need it, on-demand.

 Generate HTML within your Collection: Create a new field that automatically converts your saved JSON content to HTML.
-This is not recommended because it adds overhead to the Payload API and may not work well with live preview.
+This is not recommended because it adds overhead to the Payload API.

 To convert JSON to HTML on-demand, use the convertLexicalToHTML function from @payloadcms/richtext-lexical/html.
 Here's an example of how to use it in a React component in your frontend: